julianencisoizquierdo/French_restaurants_with_Rstudio/README.md

 # Visualisations with ggplot - Analysis of French restaurants

-## Content of the project
+## Outline of the project
 The aim of this project is to analyse a dataset containing.
 For the most part, it makes use of different features of ggplot, as well as of basic transormations of the dataset (group_by, summarise, select, join_left, etc.).

 ## Instructions
 Three files needed for running the code are:
-- `df_france.rds`: .
-- `df_paris_arrond.rds`:
-- `df_paris_regions`:
-- `df_paris_regions_centroid`:
+- `df_france.rds`: this dataset contains information about more 33,584 French restaurants.
+The attributes include the location, the price level, the features, the type of cuisine, amongst others.
+- `df_paris_arrond.rds`: it contains information about certain geometric features of the different arrondissements
+- `df_paris_regions`: it cointains geometric information about the departments (i.e: the elements of the arrondissements)
+- `df_paris_regions_centroid`: it contains some geometric information about the departments as well.
+In this case, the unique identifier of the departments are contained in the column l_qu.
-- `df_regions_arrond`:
+- `df_regions_arrond`: this maps the departments to the arrondissements
-- `df_restaurant_regions`:
+- `df_restaurant_regions`: this table contains information about Parisian restaurants

-## Methodology
+## Content overview
 The following are the main transformations performed in the dataset:
-- Delete the Fare column.
-The reason is that it is very correlated with the Class column

-### Machine Learning Methodology

-### Results and Discussion
+- Scatterplot with geographic data (the location of the restaurants)
+- Map of Paris, with a border for the arrondissements and another for the departments
+- The same map with two different fillings.
+Firstly with the absolute review counts, and then with a ratio of the review count to the population of the department
+- A frequency polygon that shows the distribution of reviews across different cities
+- Density plots for the distribution of reviews across cities and across price levels
+- A heat map of the cities and the different price levels

 ## Usage

-To run the analysis, open the `titanic_julian_enciso.ipynb` notebook and execute each cell sequentially.
+To run the analysis, open the `French_restaurants_analysis.Rmd` notebook and execute each cell sequentially.
 Ensure that the required datasets are in the correct file paths.

 ## Dependencies

 The following libraries are used in different parts of the project:
-- Pandas
-- Numpy
-- Matplotlib.pyplot
-- Seaborn
-- Os
-- Xgboost
-- Lightgbm
-- Sklearn.ensemble
-- Sklearn.linear_model
-- Sklearn.svc
-- Sklearn.neighbors
-- Sklearn.naive_bayes
-- Sklearn.tree
-- Sklearn.model_selection
-- Sklearn.preprocessing
+- tidyverse
-- Sklearn.metrics
+- ggplot2

 Proceed to their installation with the following code:

 ```
-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt
-import seaborn as sns
-import os
-import xgboost as xgb
-import lightgbm as lgb
-from sklearn.ensemble import RandomForestClassifier
-from sklearn.linear_model import LogisticRegression
-from sklearn.svm import SVC
-from sklearn.neighbors import KNeighborsClassifier
-from sklearn.naive_bayes import GaussianNB
-from sklearn.tree import DecisionTreeClassifier
-from sklearn.model_selection import train_test_split, cross_val_score
-from sklearn.preprocessing import StandardScaler
-from sklearn.metrics import accuracy_score, classification_report, confusion_matrix
+library(tidyverse)
+library(ggplot2)
 ```

 ## Installation
-Ensure that you have Python installed on your system.
-If not, you can download it from [python.org](https://www.python.org/downloads/).
+Ensure that you have RStudio installed on your system.
+If not, you can download it from https://posit.co/downloads/.

 ## Usage